MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/google.payments/README.md

 For iOS, no additional configuration is necessary.

 For Android, you will need to add a key to your application's manifest file.
+(In a mobile chrome app, this key should usually be placed in `www/manifest.mobile.json`, so as not to interfere with the desktop-chrome-compatible `manifest.json` file.)

+The line to add should look like:

     "play_store_key": <Base64-encoded public key from the Google Play Store>

 The required public key can be obtained from the Google Play Store once you have uploaded your app (it does not need to be published; just uploaded).
 From the "Services & APIs" panel for your app, copy the string labeled "Your license key for this application".

+In a Cordova app, create a file in the `www` directory called `manifest.json`, containing this text:

+    { "play_store_key": <Base64-encoded public key from the Google Play Store> }

 ## Usage